danwalterlink/vault/vault/code.js.function.arrow.md

 ---
-id: g341i0w5vs2rfxqjyhu11hy
+id: c0zam7ip9ft3zbo8iky7anz
 title: Arrow
 desc: ''
 updated: 1633199319631
 created: 1633199319631
 ---

-# Arrow functions
+## Arrow functions

-*[ES6 In Depth](https://hacks.mozilla.org/category/es6-in-depth/) is a series on new features being added to the JavaScript programming language in the 6th Edition of the ECMAScript standard, ES6 for short.*
+_[ES6 In Depth](https://hacks.mozilla.org/category/es6-in-depth/) is a series on new features being added to the JavaScript programming language in the 6th Edition of the ECMAScript standard, ES6 for short._

 Arrows have been part of JavaScript from the very beginning.
 The first JavaScript tutorials advised wrapping inline scripts in HTML comments.
-This would prevent browsers that *didn’t* support JS from erroneously displaying your JS code as text.
+This would prevent browsers that _didn’t_ support JS from erroneously displaying your JS code as text.
 You would write something like this:

 ```
 <script language="javascript">